VIBRATION MONITORING CASE STUDY:

 Dedham City Center

-Francisco had handled past vibration monitoring projects differently, and with less-than-satisfactory results.
-When renting and installing legacy geophone devices on a project in 2016, he had found the installation to be cumbersome and the reporting configuration and generation high maintenance.
-“It took about a week to set up and configure, to get comfortable with the system, and get the reporting we needed.
-Plus having to get them hooked up to power on site was another challenge,” he said.
+Francisco had handled past vibration monitoring projects differently and with less-than-satisfactory results.
+When renting and installing legacy geophone devices on a project in 2016, he found the installation to be cumbersome and the reporting configuration and generation high maintenance.
+“Previously, it took about a week to set up and configure [geophone devices], to get comfortable with the system, and get the reporting we needed.
+Plus, having to get them hooked up to power on-site was another challenge,” he said.
 “It was also kind of difficult to configure and generate reports ourselves.
-The next times we were asked by a client to do vibration monitoring, we were reluctant to do it.”
+The next time we were asked by a client to do vibration monitoring, we were reluctant to do it.”

 “The experience with Inzwa has been excellent,” Francisco concluded.
 “So much so, I recommended them to our New York office for a project they have coming up.”